 • Fatigue, sometimes severe, especially over the first few days.

-• Uncontrollable yawning on occasion for the first week.
+• Uncontrollable yawning on occasion, every day for the first week.

 • Occasional Headaches for the first few days.

 • Dreamy hallucinations during a massage on day 2.
-I must have been half asleep when I hallucinationed and had a pleasant illusion of being on another planet.
-Otherwise, the therapy was relaxing and greatly helped with withdrawal symptoms.
+I must have been half asleep when I hallucinationed and had a pleasant illusion of being on a different earth.
+Otherwise, the therapy was relaxing and helped with the withdrawal symptoms.

 A standard Vietnamese body massage is remarkable.
-This was the first time I’d had a massage while there was no caffeine in my system.
+This was the first time I’d had a massage with no caffeine in my system.

 • Better night’s sleep I’ve been sleeping sounder.
 Whether it’s six, seven or eight hours, the sleep is more solid.
 I haven’t been waking up as much, and some nights not at all.

-Just two days after giving up coffee, I felt the anxiety from those little things considerably lesser.
+Just two days after giving up coffee, I felt way less anxiety spawned from those little things.
 Any anxiety I have now is much milder.
 People who have gone from coffee drinking regularly, to quitting, may understand perfectly.